+LCO 3.1.7 specifies that one DRPI for each control rod and one Bank Demand Position Indication for each rod group shall be OPERABLE.
+For the rod position indication to be OPERABLE SR 3.1.7.1 and the following must be met:

+- a.
+The DRPI for each rod is functioning with full or half accuracy, and; - b.
+The Bank Demand Indication for each group has been calibrated either in the fully inserted position or to the DRPI.

+OPERABILITY of the DRPI is not affected by the coils as long as all A or all B coils in a given detector are functioning, because position indication for the rod would be provided with half accuracy or better.
+Half accuracy indication would also be provided if a single data cabinet fails, as long as there are no additional failures for the coils associated with the functioning data cabinet.

-BASES LCO LCO 3.1.7 specifies that one DRPI System and one Bank Demand Position Indication System be OPERABLE for each control rod.
-For the control rod position indicators to be OPERABLE requires meeting the SR of the LCO and the following: The DRPI System indicates within 12 steps of the group step counter demand position as required by LCO 3.1.4, "Rod Group Alignment Limits"; b.
-For the DRPI System there are no failed coils; and c.
-The Bank Demand Indication System has been calibrated either in the fully inserted position or to the DRPI System.
-The 12 step agreement limit between the Bank Demand Position Indication System and the DRPI System indicates that the Bank Demand Position Indication System is adequately calibrated and can be used for indication of the measurement of control rod bank position.
-A deviation of less than the allowable limit given in LCO 3.1.4 in position indication for a single control rod ensures high confidence that the position uncertainty of the corresponding control rod group is within the assumed values used in the analysis (that specified control rod group insertion limits).
-These requirements provide adequate assurance that control rod position indication during power operation and PHYSICS TESTS is accurate, and that design assumptions are not challenged.
-OPERABILITY of the position indicator channels ensures that inoperable, misaligned, or mispositioned control rods can be detected.
+The 12 step agreement limit between the Bank Demand Position Indication and the DRPI indicates that the Bank Demand Position Indication is adequately calibrated and can be used for indication of the measurement of rod bank position.

+A deviation of less than the allowable limit given in LCO 3.1.4 in position indication for a single rod ensures high confidence that the position uncertainty of the corresponding rod group is within the assumed values used in the analysis (that specified rod group insertion limits).

+These requirements provide adequate assurance that rod position indication during power operation and PHYSICS TESTS is accurate, and that design assumptions are not challenged.
+OPERABILITY of the position indication channels ensures that inoperable, misaligned, or mispositioned rods can be detected.
 Therefore, power peaking, ejected rod worth, and SDM can be controlled within acceptable limits.

-APPLICABILITY The requirements on the DRPI and step counters are only applicable in MODES 1 and 2 (consistent with LCOs 3.1.4, 3.1.5, and 3.1.6), because these are the only MODES in which power is generated, and the OPERABILITY and alignment of rods has the potential to affect the safety of the plant.
+The requirements on the DRPI and step counters are only applicable in MODES 1 and 2 (consistent with LCOs 3.1.4, 3.1.5, and 3.1.6), because these are the only MODES in which power is generated, and the OPERABILITY and alignment of rods have the potential to affect the safety of the plant.
 In the shutdown MODES, the OPERABILITY of the shutdown and control banks has the potential to affect the required SDM, but this effect can be compensated for by an increase in the boron concentration of the Reactor Coolant System (RCS).

-The ACTIONS table is modified by a Note indicating that a separate Condition entry is allowed for each inoperable rod position indicator per group and each demand position indicator per bank.
-This is acceptable because the Required Actions for each Condition provide appropriate compensatory actions for each inoperable position indicator.
+The ACTIONS table is modified by a Note indicating that a separate Condition entry is allowed for each inoperable DRPI and each demand position indication.
+This is acceptable because the Required Actions for each Condition provide appropriate compensatory actions for each inoperable position indication.

-When one DRPI channel per group fails, the position of the rod can still be determined by use of the On-line Power Distribution Monitoring System (OPDMS).
-Based on experience, normal power operation does not require excessive movement of banks.
-If a bank has been significantly moved, the Actions of C.1 or C.2 below are required.
-Therefore, verification of RCCA position within the Completion Time of 8 hours is adequate to allow continued full power operation, since the probability of simultaneously having a rod significantly out of position and an event sensitive to that rod position is small.
+When one DRPI per group fails, the position of the rod can still be determined indirectly by use of the incore detectors.
+The Required Action may also be satisfied by verifying once per 8 hours that applicable power distribution limits (e.g., $F{\rm Q}(Z)$ and $F{\Delta H}^{\rm N})$ and SDM (or insertion limits) are within the limits in the COLR, provided the nonindicating rods have not been moved.
+Steady state equilibrium normal power operation does not require excessive movement of banks.
+If a bank has been significantly moved (more than 24 steps in one direction), Condition C must be entered and Required Action C.1 or C.2 taken.
+Therefore, verification of rod position within the Completion Time of 8 hours is adequate to allow continued full power operation, since the probability of simultaneously having a rod significantly out of position and an event sensitive to that rod position is small.